saichand44/f1tenth-offroad-livox/README.md

         ```
     - Now build the package using `colcon build`

-    - Test whether the `bringup_launch.py` is working and test the working using a controller
+    - Test whether the `bringup_launch.py` is working using a controller

 ##### `STEP 2: Install the Livox-SDK2`

 - Install the `Livox-SDK2` using the following [link](https://github.com/Livox-SDK/Livox-SDK2/blob/master/README.md).
 Please use the `linux` installation steps ([link](https://github.com/Livox-SDK/Livox-SDK2/blob/master/README.md#22-instruction-for-ubuntu-2004))

-- If you are having issue with the build process, try using less number of cpus using the following command
+- If you are having issues with the build process, try using less number of cpus using the following command
     ```
     cmake .. && make -jX, where X = desired number of CPUs
     ```
-- Follow the instruction given in this link to add the path for livox binaries from this [link](https://github.com/Livox-SDK/livox_ros_driver2?tab=readme-ov-file#62-launch-with-command-ros2-launch-livox_lidar_rviz_hap_launchpy-but-cannot-open-shared-object-file-liblivox_sdk_sharedso-)
+- Follow the instruction given in this link to add path for livox binaries from this [link](https://github.com/Livox-SDK/livox_ros_driver2?tab=readme-ov-file#62-launch-with-command-ros2-launch-livox_lidar_rviz_hap_launchpy-but-cannot-open-shared-object-file-liblivox_sdk_sharedso-)

     ```
     vim ~/.bashrc